kmayerb/tcrdist2/docs/Preprocessing.rst

    :maxdepth: 2
    :caption: Contents:

-The most common T cell receptor data type we anticipate supporting in in tcrdist2:

-* 10X Genomics - paired-chain T cell receptor data
-* Adaptive Biotechnologies - single chain bulk receptor sequencing data
-* iReceptor - compilations of large T cell receptor sequencing efforts
-* VDJDB database - T cell receptors with predicted epitope specificity
-* tcrdist - current users of TCRdist may wish to use a clones file.

-If you are generating custom long-read T cell receptor sequencing data and need help using tcrdist2, please get in touch (kmayerbl@fredhutch.org).

 10X Genomics Data Files
 #######################

 Example Using a 10X Genomics Dataset
 ------------------------------------
-Output from the 10X Genomics Cell Ranger pipeline, produces multiple files.
+Output from the 10X Genomics Cell Ranger pipeline includes multiple files.
 The two necessary files for importing the results into tcrdist2 are:

 1. The Filtered contig annotations (CSV)
 2. The Clonotype consensus annotations (CSV)